How to watch Godzilla vs. Kong on streaming: Everything you need to know

-Bring on the big guys.
-Sometimes, there's no better way to escape from life's very real problems than to turn your brain off and watch two giant monsters smack each other around.
+Sometimes there's no better way to escape life's very real problems than by turning your brain off and watching two giant monsters smack each other around.
 As the trailer shows, Godzilla vs. Kong pits the iconic Japanese sea monster against the enormous ape, and we are so ready for it.

 Monster fans in the US, mark your calendars for March 31 -- that's when Godzilla vs. Kong will be released on HBO Max (see our full HBO Max explainer here) and in some theaters.
 In countries that don't have HBO Max, the film is supposed to open in theaters on a variety of different dates -- March 25 in Australia, March 26 in the UK, and in some countries, including France and Japan, not until May.